-The Kennesaw motorcycle accident attorneys at Williams Elleby, understand motorcycle accident cases and help accident victims get the personal injury compensation they are owed.
-If you have been in a motorcycle accident and would like to discuss your case, contact Williams Elleby, online or call 833-LEGALGA to schedule a free case evaluation today.
+The personal injury attorneys at Williams Elleby understand motorcycle accident cases and help accident victims get the personal injury compensation they are owed.
+If you have been in a motorcycle accident and would like to discuss your case, contact Williams Elleby online or call 833-LEGALGA to schedule a free case evaluation today.

 Motorcycle Accident Facts and Statistics

-• Each year, the United States could save more than $1billion if all motorcyclists wore helmets.
+- Each year, the United States could save more than $1billion in economic costs if all motorcyclists wore helmets.

-• Helmets reduce the risk of death by 37% for motorcyclists and 41% for their passengers.
+- Helmets reduce the risk of death by 37% for motorcyclists and 41% for their passengers.

-All vehicle drivers and motorcycle riders have a duty to use reasonable care when out on the road.
-If a driver or rider fails to meet this standard of care and causes an accident, victims are entitled to compensation for their harm.
-Determining whether a party was in breach of this standard, or was negligent, requires a careful analysis of the facts.
-A presumption of negligence is created in Georgia when t driver or rider commits a traffic violation by violating one of the Georgia “rules of the road.”
+All vehicle drivers and motorcycle riders have a duty to use reasonable care when on the road.
+If a driver or rider fails to meet this standard of care and causes an accident, injured victims are entitled to compensation.
+Determining whether a party was negligent or in breach of this standard requires a careful analysis of the facts.
+A presumption of negligence is created in Georgia when a driver or rider commits a traffic violation by violating one of Georgia’s “rules of the road.”

-The experienced personal injury attorneys at Williams Elleby, are dedicated to getting accident victims the compensation they deserve.
-If you or a loved one has been in a motorcycle accident, call Williams Elleby, at 833-LEGALGA to schedule a free accident injury consultation today.
+The experienced personal injury attorneys at Williams Elleby are dedicated to getting accident victims the compensation they deserve.
+If you or a loved one has been in a motorcycle accident, call Williams Elleby at 833-LEGALGA to schedule a free consultation today.